 Because at the end of the day, reselling is just selling something for someone else.
 We want them to see it as their own, so they can truly stand out with it.

-Why MSPs choose Workspace 365 as a partner
+Why MSPs and VARs choose Workspace 365 as a partner

 Managed Service Providers don’t just choose Workspace 365 as a product, but as an organisation as well.
 Because solely having a good product is not enough.
 That is why we built the Partner Boost Program.